advitiya993/Taarangana-website/README.md

 # Taarangana-website
-This website has been made using html, css and bootstrap.
+This webpage has been made using html, css and bootstrap.